Main Azaad Hoon

-Main Azaad Hoon (Note: Also a reference to the title character, Azaad.) is a 1989 Indian Hindi-language vigilante film adapted from the 1941 Frank Capra film, Meet John Doe, by Javed Akhtar, about an opportunistic journalist who concocts a fictitious man in a fictitious article to boost newspaper sales, but when the article gets a huge response, she finds an unemployed man to sit in as Azaad, "man of the masses".
+Main Azaad Hoon (Note: Also a reference to the title character, Azaad.) is a 1989 Indian Hindi-language vigilante action film adapted from the 1941 Frank Capra film, Meet John Doe, by Javed Akhtar, about an opportunistic journalist who concocts a fictitious man in a fictitious article to boost newspaper sales, but when the article gets a huge response, she finds an unemployed man to sit in as Azaad, "man of the masses".
 The film was directed by Tinnu Anand, and stars Amitabh Bachchan and Shabana Azmi.

 The film has only one song; "Itne Baazu Itne Sar", written by Shabana Azmi's real life father and noted poet Kaifi Azmi and sung by the lead actor himself, Amitabh Bachchan.

 The film won the Filmfare Award for Best Dialogue for Akhtar.

 Plot

 Subhashini is a journalist working for a daily newspaper in a city named Rajnagar.
 She is deemed controversial due to her bold and open-mouthed articles against corrupt politicians.

 After a change in the ownership of the newspaper, she realises that she stands to lose her job along with many others, especially who are not likely to subscribe to the new management's policies.
 Feeling betrayed, she vents her frustration by penning her column with a fictitious letter ad verbatim, which is supposedly written to her by someone named Azaad.
 This letter openly criticises the establishment and the chasm that exists between the haves and the have-nots, vocalising unacknowledged and uncomfortable facts.
 The letter also says that the author of the letter would commit suicide from a high-rise building on 26 January, the Republic Day of India, as a mark of protest against a failed system.
 The letter creates a sensation among political leaders, businessmen and the public.

 In this new development, the new owner, Seth Gokulchand, senses an opportunity.
 He thinks of a scheme to promote his newspaper and coaxes Subhashini to establish a column in the name of Azaad and write about the ills of the present society and administration.
 The task for them now is to find a face and character for Azaad, should the question arise about the real identity of the author of the column and the letter.